RTEMS/gnu-mirror-gcc/gcc/doc/gccint/target-description-macros-and-functions/miscellaneous-parameters.rst

   The default of this hook is to set the top byte of :samp:`{untagged_base}` to :samp:`{tag}`.

+.. hook-end

 .. function:: rtx TARGET_MEMTAG_EXTRACT_TAG (rtx tagged_pointer, rtx target)

+  .. hook-start:TARGET_MEMTAG_EXTRACT_TAG

   Return an RTX representing the tag stored in :samp:`{tagged_pointer}`.
   Store the result in :samp:`{target}` if it is convenient.
   The default represents the top byte of the original pointer.

+.. hook-end

 .. function:: rtx TARGET_MEMTAG_UNTAGGED_POINTER (rtx tagged_pointer, rtx target)

+  .. hook-start:TARGET_MEMTAG_UNTAGGED_POINTER

   Return an RTX representing :samp:`{tagged_pointer}` with its tag set to zero.
   Store the result in :samp:`{target}` if convenient.
   The default clears the top byte of the original pointer.

+.. hook-end

+..
+Copyright (C) 1988-2021 Free Software Foundation, Inc.

+..
+This is part of the GCC manual.

+..
+For copying conditions, see the file gccint.texi.